Broken bones, or fractures, are common. They occur when the physical force exerted on the bone is stronger than the bone itself.

 - An open fracture is one in which the bone breaks through the skin.
 It may then recede back into the wound and not be visible through the skin.
 With an open fracture, there is a risk of a deep bone infection.

-- A simple fracture is a closed non-displaced break, or greenstick fracture.
+- A simple fracture is a closed non-displaced break or greenstick fracture.

+Physical activity is great for overall health, but it does come with the risk of breaking a bone by accident.
 Commonly broken bones include the collarbone, arm, wrist, hip and ankle.
 Symptoms of a fracture include swelling, bruising, pain and loss of function in the injured area.
 Swelling generally occurs quickly.
 An X-ray can confirm if a bone is broken.
 Proper splinting or immobilization can minimize pain and long-term effects.